pete-dollas/2024-Academic-Projects/README.md

-# portfolio
-Ongoing portfolio of independent projects.

-This collection includes independently created projects as well as upcycled versions of projects that I completed as part of various learning initiatives.
+Repository of projects completed as homework/final projects for my B.S. in Computer Science coursework.